Manim-Notebook/manim-notebook/README.md

 ## 💻 Usage

 Our VSCode **walkthrough** will guide you through the first steps and provide a sample file.
-It should open automatically upon installation of [the Manim Notebook extension](https://marketplace.visualstudio.com/items?itemName=bhoov.vscode-manim).
+The walkthrough should open automatically upon installation of [the Manim Notebook extension](https://marketplace.visualstudio.com/items?itemName=Manim-Notebook.manim-notebook).
 If not, you can invoke it manually: open the command palette (`Ctrl/Cmd + Shift + P`) and search for `Manim Notebook: Open Walkthrough`.

 The main concept is that of a Manim Cell, which is just a regular Python comment, but one that starts with `##` instead of `#`.